-Sea pressure and wave monitoring datasets in Hornsund fjord
+Sea pressure and wave monitoring raw data in Hornsund fjord

-Dataset contains deployment folders with sea pressure and/or wave data.
-Three types of RBR sensors were used: 1) pressure sensors - continuous pressure measurements (P); 2) pressure and temperature sensors - countinuous pressure and temperature measurements (TD); and 3) wave sensors - burst measurements of pressure and calculation of wave and water level parameters (Wave).
-Each deployment set contains information on the measurement position.
+Datasets contain sea pressure and/or wave data.
+Three types of datasets are available depending on which RBR sensors were used: 1) pressure sensors - continuous pressure measurements (P); 2) pressure and temperature sensors - countinuous pressure and temperature measurements (TD); and 3) wave sensors - burst measurements of pressure and calculation of wave and water level parameters (Wave).
+Each deployment set is organized as a separate folder, which contains raw data including information on the measurement position.
 REDME.txt file in the main directory describes the data content.

 The study is funded by IG PAS LONGHORN oceanographic monitoring.
 Additional support comes from National Science Centre OPUS-5 grant no. UMO-2013/09/B/ST10/04141 (2014-2018) and National Science Centre SONATINA-5 grant no. UMO-2021/40/C/ST10/00146 (2021-2024).